reespozzi/ai-academy-platforms/part-3/task-1-first-ci-pipeline.md

 ---

 ### Part C: Add Container Building

+Yes, you can bring Copilot back for this bit.

 Extend your workflow to build your Docker image, we did this locally remember!